-After November 12, reference copies of the Draft Plan will be made available at the public libraries in several local communities, including: Van Buren, Eminence, Winona, Birch Tree, Mountain View, Summersville, Salem, Ellington, and Ellsinore.
+Reference copies of the Draft Plan will be made available at the public libraries in several local communities, including: Van Buren, Eminence, Winona, Birch Tree, Mountain View, Summersville, Salem, Ellington, and Ellsinore.
 CD copies will also be available to participants attending the public open house meetings or upon request to the park.

 Superintendent Black states, "With the publication of the Draft Plan, we have moved into the last phase of public input in the planning process.
 The draft document is a detailed look at the Alternatives and their impacts, and a thorough public review is essential in finalizing the plan.
 Our goal remains to develop a final plan that will provide a variety of recreational opportunities while continuing to preserve and protect the natural and cultural resources of Ozark National Scenic Riverways for future generations."